tcameronwaller/metabonet/README.md

 2. Copy information about samples.
 - Click on study's tab "Show all samples".
 - Copy information from sample table.
+- Some organization is necessary to match experimental groups and pairs of samples.
 - Save file as "samples.tsv".
 3. Copy information about analytes.
 - Click on study's tab "Show named metabolites".
 - Save file as "analytes.tsv".
 4. Copy information about measurements.
+- Some organization is necessary.
 - Click on study's tab "Download named metabolite data".
 - Save file as "measurements.tsv".
 5. Copy information about signals.
 - Click on study's tab "Download all metabolite data".
+- Some organization is necessary.
 - Save file as "signals.tsv".
+- These data are more extensive than "measurements.tsv" and are useful to control by total signal for each sample.
 6. Correct errors.
 - Project PR000305, Study ST000390
 -- _"analytes.tsv"_